-Interest income from financial assets at amortised cost and financial assets at FVOCI is presented as part of 'interest income calculated using the effective interest rate method' within the statement of profit or loss and other comprehensive income.
+Interest income from financial assets at amortised cost is presented as part of 'interest income calculated using the effective interest rate method' within the statement of profit or loss and other comprehensive income.

 Interest income from cash and placements with banks and central banks is presented as part of 'interest income calculated using the effective interest rate method'.